 Religious freedom, said the early Baptists, is rooted in the nature of God.
 A Sovereign God who dared to create people as free beings is portrayed in the Bible as a liberating Deity.
 Throughout the Old Testament, God is set against persons and institutions that restricted the freedom of God's people.
-And the complete thrust of Jesus' ministry was to
+And the complete thrust of Jesus' ministry was to free people from all that would hold them back from obedience to God.
+Freedom for Baptists was far more than a constitutional right or a governmental gift.
+God, not nations or courts or human law, is the ultimate source of liberty.

 While early Baptists, especially General Baptists, stressed free will, they also emphasized the Sovereignty of God.
 Richard Overton wrote a satirical and humorous masterpiece in the seventeenth century titled "The Arraignment of Mr. Persecution."
 Personifying the practice of religious oppression, Overton places "Mr. Persecution" on trial.
 At the preliminary inquest ten persons bring charges.
-"Mr. Sovereignty of Christ" is the first to testify against Mr. Persecution, saying he is an "arch-traitor" to the rule of Jesus Christ over the consciences of humankind.21 One can render unto Caesar what belongs to Caesar but the soul, said Baptists, belongs to God alone.
+"Mr. Sovereignty of Christ" is the first to testify against Mr. Persecution, saying he is an "arch-traitor" to the rule of Jesus Christ over the consciences of humankind.
+One can render unto Caesar what belongs to Caesar but the soul, said Baptists, belongs to God alone.